shenxianpeng/blog/source/about/index.md

 ---

 Hi, I'm Peter Shen, a Build/DevOps engineer.
-I share my learnings on this blog related to CI/CD and DevOps fields.
+I focus on sharing DevOps practices, tools, technologies and trends.

+I've been working in IT industry for 13 years, from big factories to foreign companies, from QA to DEV to DevOps.

+If you like any of the articles, feel free to leave me a comment, it's the biggest encouragement for me.

 Follow me on: